rethinkdb/rethinkdb/NOTES.md

-# Release 1.13.0 (My name is nobody)
+# Release 1.13.0 (My Name is Nobody)

 Released on 2014-06-13

-The highlights for this release are changes, support for JSON and the World Wide Web.
+The highlights of this release are the `r.http` command for external data access, change feed support via the new `changes` command, and full support for Node.js promises in the JavaScript driver.

 http://rethinkdb.com/blog/1.13-release/